- Trendy location in Hudson Square, between SoHo and TriBeCa

 Plenty of New York's most storied hotels serve as social hubs for tourists and locals alike, and the Arlo is no different.
 The hotel has two buzz-worthy bars, with a popular happy hour taking place nightly at the Arlo Liquor Bar, on the hotel's ground floor.
 Office workers and travelers both gather for reasonably priced drinks and entertainment like live jazz music.
 There are tons of seating areas, so you can have lively or secluded meet-ups depending on your mood.
 The Library -- another social space -- has books, board games, and even record players, plus an outdoor terrace in warm months.
 Good Story, the hotel's second bar, has a terrace with Lower Manhattan views.
 Movie nights and wine tastings are also a common occurrence.
 For food, Harold's Meat+Three slings down-home southern fare and serves the hotel's breakfast buffet (though that's not included in rates).

-Joe, a local coffee chain, has an outpost in the reception area, which does triple duty as the Bodega, selling NYC-centric artisanal gifts and Arlo swag.
+The cafe in the lobby area serves La Colombe coffee, and does triple duty as the Bodega, selling NYC-centric artisanal gifts and Arlo swag.
 There's even a wall of sticky notes where former guests can leave future guests tips on secret NYC finds.
-Continuing that in-the-know ambience, the hotel offers free classes like yoga and boxing with local gyms and outfitters, including the Dogpound.
+Continuing that in-the-know ambience, the hotel offers free classes with local outfitters, including Surfset and Yoga Shanti.
 Bikes, locks, and helmets are also available for free from the hotel.
 Meetings and other events can be booked in the Studio, Library, or any other spot.
 There is no proper business center, but Wi-Fi is free throughout the hotel and there are plenty of places that double as workstations on the hotel's ground floor -- we spotted lots of guests and locals on their laptops almost all day when we visited.

 Meeting / Conference Rooms